mind1m/rainfall/README.md

 To start off, rainfall is a micro web framework around asyncio (ex tulip), similiar to the cyclone or tornado.
 Since it is asyncio based, rainfall is fully asyncronous.

-Websocket support is work in progress, should be released with Python 3.4.
+Websocket support is work in progress, should be released soon.

 Installation
 ------------------------------------